 Later on the highly acclaimed ‘Revolver Magazine’ (today ‘Revolver’s Lust For Life’) asks BeApple for a contribution to a special White Album 40th Anniversary compilation CD ‘Het Witte Album’.
-It’s clear this should be Mother Nature’s Son.
+It’s clear this should be Mother Nature’s son.
 BeApple reworks the song in less than a week.
 A challenging job, knowing it is a daring combination of the studio version with variations from unique existing Beatles demo’s, live (Paul McCartney) performances with accordion and close harmony singing in a King Singers style.

 In November 2008 BeApple records A Day In The Life with a large accordion orchestra with a large accordion orchestra.
 A homevideo of this exceptional experiment made by a fan is still to be found on Youtube.

+Then abroad beckoned.
 In January 2009 BeApple has their first gig abroad in Antwerp Belgium on the famous ‘Buster Cultural Platform’, well known for their artistic laboratories.
 Within a month after that 9 gigs in Liverpool are confirmed.